FAILURE TO DIAGNOSE COLON CANCER LAWYER

 - Development of a second primary colorectal cancer

 Compensation for failure to diagnose colon cancer may include payment for medical expenses, pain and suffering, loss of earnings, emotional stress, and other damages.
 The sooner you contact a failure to diagnose lawyer the better your legal rights will be protected.
-Founding partner John E. Fitzgerald has over 35 years of experience and focuses his practice on medical malpractice cases.
-Call toll-free at 1-800-323-9900 or submit the firm's online contact form.
+Over 40 years ago, John E. Fitzgerald founded FITZGERALD & FITZGERALD, P.C. and focused on medical malpractice cases.
+Call toll-free at 1-800-323-9900 or submit the firm’s online contact form.